samsonjs/samhuri.net/Readme.md

     - [x] Search for other _data.json and .ejs files and eliminate any that are found

-- [ ] Link years to year indexes in the posts archive
+- [x] Link years to year indexes in the posts archive

-- [ ] Fix missing days on post dates in the archive and year indexes
+- [x] Fix missing days on post dates in the archive and year indexes

-- [ ] Find a way to add the site name to HTML titles rendered by plugins
+- [x] Find a way to add the site name to HTML titles rendered by plugins

 - [ ] Clean up the posts plugin

+    - [ ] Why don't plain data structures always work with Stencil?
+Maybe computed properties are a no-go but we can at least use structs instead of dictionaries for the actual rendering

 - [ ] Consider using Swift for samhuri.net as well, and then making SiteGenerator a package that it uses ... then we can use Plot or pointfree.co's swift-html